Still have questions? Leave a comment

 An abstract is usually only a page long (typically between 100 and 250 words), so your writing must be concise and crisp.

-Bonus tip: Although the abstract is the first section of your report, it’s best to write it towards the end.
+Bonus tip: Although the abstract is the first section of your report, it’s best to write it toward the end.
 Much easier to summarize the report after it’s been written!

 The lab report introduction provides your readers with background information on your experiment and its significance.
 It should be brief and to the point, so a few paragraphs is the maximum length recommended.